wavesplatform/mailbox-service/README.md

 In particular, if the other side (the second client connected to the same mailbox) disconnects (due to an error, or deliberately), the first client will also be disconnected by the server.

+A timeout is applied to all mailboxes: `MAILBOX_TIMEOUT_SEC` seconds since last activity.

 ### Create mailbox message